TheThirdOne/BuildYourOwnLispGitbook/faq.md

 Ultimately this distinction is one of personal preference, but the vast majority of C code, as well as the C standards, are written using the right-handed style.
 This is clearly the default, and most correct way to write pointers, and so my choice might seem odd.

 I picked the left-handed version because I believe it is easier to teach to beginners.
 Having the asterisk on the left hand side emphasises *the type*.
 It is clearer to read, and makes it obvious that the asterisk is not a weird operator or modification to the variable.
 With the omission of arrays, and multi-variable declarations, this notation is also almost entirely consistent within this book, and when not, it is noted.
-K&amp;R themselves have [confusion](http://blog.golang.org/gos-declaration-syntax">admitted</a> the <a href="http://cm.bell-labs.com/cm/cs/who/dmr/chist.html) of the right-handed syntax, made worse by historical baggage and rogue compiler implementations of the early years.
+K&amp;R themselves have [admitted](http://blog.golang.org/gos-declaration-syntax) the [confusion](http://cm.bell-labs.com/cm/cs/who/dmr/chist.html) of the right-handed syntax, made worse by historical baggage and rogue compiler implementations of the early years.
 For a learning resource I believe picking the left-handed version was the best approach.

 Once comfortable with the method behind C's declaration syntax, I encourage programmers to migrate toward the right-handed version.